Calgary-Rust/calgary-rust.github.io/index.md

 ### Presentations

-Contact [Yves](https://yves.zioup.com) if you want to do a presentation.
+Contact [Yves](https://yves.zioup.com) or start a discussion on the Meetup if you want to do a presentation.
 Ideas:

 * conference report (one in planning for end of September)
 * People using Rust in production today